alibaba/GraphScope/docs/flex/interactive/customize_and_deploy.md

 # Customize and Deploy

-This document outlines how to pack Interactive from the source, deploy it in your local environment.
-This maybe useful if you want deploy a customized version of Interactive.
+This document explains how to package Interactive from the source and deploy it locally.
+This is useful for deploying a customized version of Interactive.

 ## Packing Interactive from Source

-Interactive is packed and delivered via Docker image.
-To build the Image of Interactive, you need a machine with [docker](https://www.docker.com/) installed.
-Then clone the code and build with the Interactive Runtime Image.
+Interactive is packaged and delivered via a Docker image.
+To build the image, ensure you have [Docker](https://www.docker.com/) installed on your machine.
+Next, clone the repository and build the Interactive Runtime Image.

 ```bash
 git clone https://github.com/alibaba/GraphScope.git # Or clone your forked repo